 Being on the high or low end of the spectrum can indicate future potential problems which can be avoided by proactive care.

 However, many doctors will only treat patients once there is already an existing problem that is clearly outside of the normal range.
 This is because the treatment for thyroid disorders can be intensive.
 It can range from daily medications to thyroid removal surgery.

 If you have ‘normal’ test results and are still experiencing symptoms, it’s important to be proactive about the results and determine where you fall in the range of what doctors call ‘normal’.

 Desiccated thyroid hormone is a bioidentical porcine glandular medication that can support thyroid function.
 This is not the first choice of medication in conventional medicine, but upwards of 80% of patients will often feel better switching over to desiccated thyroid.
-Not only is this hormone better utilized in the human body, it also has active T3 thyroid hormone which helps aid in thyroid conversion issues – not addressed with Levothyroxine.
+Not only is this hormone better utilized in the human body, it also has active T3 thyroid hormone which helps aid in thyroid conversion issues – not addressed with typical synthetic hormones.
 Most patients are unaware that the conversion of T4 into T3 requires a great deal of energy and a replete nutrient status to get the job done.

 Methimazole and propylthiouracil are the two most common prescriptions for hyperthyroidism.
 These work to prevent your thyroid from making too much of certain hormones.
 These two medications are used most often for hyperthyroidism and work to limit the amount of hormones the thyroid is making.

 This treatment is often used to treat thyroid cancer.
 It is relatively straightforward, the thyroid gland absorbs iodine in the body, so radioactive iodine can work to eliminate cancer cells in the thyroid, without having too much of a negative effect on the rest of the body.